DominicWasiewicz/React-Dashboard-Project/README.md

 ## Project Description

 This project uses the React framework to build and deploy a fully functional dashboard that is mobile reponsive with many components.
-The dashboard includes many important metrics such as earnings, yearly salaries, sales overview, and recent transactions.
+The dashboard includes many important metrics for users to keep track of their ecommerce business such as earnings, yearly salaries, sales overview, and recent transactions.

 ## Technologies